-Answers are provided for the reference of all subgrantee applicants; questions have been condensed, consolidated, and
+Answers are provided for the reference of all subgrantee applicants; questions have been condensed, consolidated, and edited for clarity.

 Application Phase

 1. Are the maps finalized from the Challenge Process?
 If not, when will these be finalized?
 I presume we can't design projects until the location map is fully solidified, since it is subject to change.